tobya/DocTo/pages/all/ConvertDocToFilePDF.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format? " }
+    "title" : "How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format?"
+}

-How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format (PDF)?
+How do I Convert a Microsoft Word Doc to a Adobe Acrobat Portable Document Format?
 -

 It is very simple to convert a Word Document to a PDF file  on the command line using [Docto](https://github.com/tobya/docto).
 You can also do this easily in Microsoft Word, but sometimes it helps to be able to do it from the command line.